League Format & Rules

 - Winning team batting second: reach the target within 80% of the allocated overs (28 overs in a 35-over match)

-- Losing team batting first: bowl at least 80% of the allocated overs (28 overs in a 35-over match)
+- Losing team batting first: bowl more than 80% of the allocated overs (28 overs in a 35-over match)

 - Losing team batting second: score at least 80% of the opposing team’s total

-- Teams finishing on equal points are ranked according to the head-to-head result, then by net run rate (NRR).
+- Teams finishing on equal points are ranked according to net run rate (NRR), then by the head-to-head result.

 - Three players will be awarded MVP points for each match (3 to one player then 2 and 1).
-Points are awarded at the sole discretion of the standing umpires.
-Umpires will take into account both performance and conduct of players in their assessment.
+Points are awarded at the sole discretion of the match officials who will take into account both performance and conduct of players in their assessment.

 Spirit of Cricket